Meet the NFU Sugar Board

 Andrew Fletcher

-Andrew participated in the Sugar Industry Program (2015/6) and enjoyed gaining a wider understanding of how the industry works.
+Andrew participated in the Sugar Industry Programme (2015/6) and enjoyed gaining a wider understanding of how the industry works.
 He is now enthusiastic to adopt his new role as a co-opted member of the Sugar Board.

 Andrew manages a 1000ha Cambridgeshire farm growing cereals, oilseeds, pulses, sugar beet and potatoes.